Niki Caro

-Nikola Jean Caro MNZM (born 20 September 1966) is a New Zealand film director and screenwriter.
+Nikola Jean Caro MNZM (born 20 September 1966) is a New Zealand film, television, and music video director and screenwriter.
 Her 2002 film Whale Rider was critically praised and won a number of awards at international film festivals.
-She directed the 2020 live action version of Disney's Mulan, making her the second female and the second New Zealand director hired by Disney to direct a film budgeted at over $100 million.
+She directed the 2020 live action version of Disney's Mulan, making her the second woman and the second New Zealand director hired by Disney to direct a film budgeted at over $100 million.
 Caro's works ranged from music videos, commercials, television dramas, and films, etc.

 Early life

 Caro was born in Wellington, New Zealand.
 She attended Kadimah College, Auckland, then Diocesan School for Girls, where she received an alumni award.
 Caro graduated with a BFA from the Elam School of Fine Arts at the University of Auckland in 1988 and received a Postgraduate Diploma in Film from the Swinburne University of Technology in Melbourne, Victoria, Australia.

 Career

 Early career

 Caro first found interest in working with metal sculptures, but later turned her interests toward film.
 She did not receive any formal training in the field, but instead began by reading narrative film books and writing rough drafts for scripts.
 Caro's mother would type her handwritten drafts after she finished writing each one.

 Caro's first experience in directing was when she was hired to create commercials for different companies such as the New Zealand Land Transport Safety Authority, Nike and Tower Insurance, but it was only after being signed by a production company to write and direct for the television series, Another Country that she had her first breakthrough.
 She did not have any experience in directing, but it felt it was instinctual once she started working with the actors.

-Caro's work also includes short films, an award-nominated episode of Kiwi TV series Jackson's Wharf, and a number of music videos — including an award-winning interpretation of Straitjacket Fits single ‘Bad Note for a Heart ’ which was later judged Best Music Video at the 1990 New Zealand Music Awards.
+Caro's work also includes short films, an award-nominated episode of Kiwi TV series Jackson's Wharf, and a number of music videos — including an award-winning interpretation of Straitjacket Fits single "Bad Note for a Heart" which was later judged Best Music Video at the 1990 New Zealand Music Awards.